Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (4) in Lisner Herring Creamy Sauce 280G
+Additives and processes (4) in Lisner Herring Creamy Sauce 280G

 Modified Starch